danham78/add_time/README.md

 Do not import any Python libraries.
 Assume that the start times are valid times.
 The minutes in the duration time will be a whole number less than 60, but the hour can be any whole number.

+# Installation
+- download the file
+- ensure you have python3 installed
+- run in the command line with the command python add_time.py

+# License
+time_calculator is available under the MIT, GNU license.